 - A certified copy of the Final Judgment of Dissolution of Marriage, which includes the name change order, or a certified copy of your name change order.

-- Proof of identification, such as a driver's license, state ID card, or passport.
+- Proof of identification includes a driver's license, state ID card, or passport.

 - Proof of U.S. citizenship or lawful immigration status, such as a birth certificate, naturalization certificate, or permanent resident card.